mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Begin working with a lawyer earlier

-I found an M&A law firm to represent me in the sale when I started talking with a broker.
+When I started talking with a broker, I also found an M&A law firm to represent me in the sale.
 The lawyer reviewed the broker agreement, but I didn't reach out to them again until I had the purchase agreement from the buyer.

-I never asked my lawyer to review the LOI, as I figured there wasn't much value in paying a lawyer to review something that wasn't legally binding in the first place.
+I never asked my lawyer to review the letter of intent, as I figured there wasn't much value in paying a lawyer to review something that wasn't legally binding in the first place.

-In retrospect, I think it would have been helpful to involve my lawyer at that stage, as the LOI sets a baseline for the APA.
+In retrospect, it would have been helpful to involve my lawyer at that stage, as the letter of intent sets a baseline for the purchase agreement.

 Had I met with my lawyer earlier, they also would have helped me with other due diligence tasks like reviewing my existing contracts and gathering other documents the buyer or lender would request later.

 Working with a lawyer at the letter of intent stage also would have been a good opportunity to find out if I liked working with my lawyer.
-I ended up feeling dissatisfied with my lawyer, but by the time I saw the issues, it would have been too large a disruption to replace him in the middle of negotiations with the buyer.
+I ended up feeling dissatisfied with mine, but by the time I saw the issues, it was too late in negotations with the buyer to replace him.

 ### Create an unofficial "small stuff agreement" with the buyer